Kingussie railway station: History

 The I&PJ amalgamated with other railways to form the Highland Railway (HR) in 1865, and at the 1923 Grouping the HR became part of the newly formed London, Midland and Scottish Railway.
 The adjacent stations were to the north, and to the south, although the former has now closed.

 The station was host to a LMS caravan in 1935 and 1936 followed by two caravans from 1937 to 1939.
 A camping coach was also positioned here by the Scottish Region from 1953 to 1963, increasing to two coaches from 1964 to 1967.

 There are two platforms, both of conventional height.
-The Up line platform used to be at a slightly lower height, which was originally built to allow cattle to easily transfer to and from the wagons, and onto the adjacent market stance to the south of the station.
-This meant passengers had to be careful when alighting from a train as not all doors were given a portable step on the platform, and was not good for those with accessibility issues.
-In 2017, the platform was rebuilt to standard height.
-The station buildings are on the Down platform.
+The Up line platform used to be at a slightly lower height; in 2017, the platform was rebuilt and resurfaced to standard height.

-Location

-The station is located in Ruthven Road, Kingussie, about 200 yd south-east of the High Street.
-Kingussie High School is close to the station.
-A level crossing takes Ruthven Road over both tracks at the Inverness end of the station, with the local signal box at the same end of platform 2.